what we do

 DFN UK, a development and empowerment charity, is part of a global network supporting indigenous partners* responding to the requests of community leaders to educate their children and protect their women.

-*OMIF (Operation Mercy India Foundation), a humanitarian initiative of the Good Shepherd Church of India.
+*OMIF (Operation Mercy India Foundation), a humanitarian initiative of the Good Shepherd Church in India.

-Marks and scars on Jyothi’s* body tell of abuse and exploitation.
-Tortured, sexually abused and threatened with trafficking into servitude, she came to one of our shelters and began the healing process.
+Jyothi* came to our shelter from a very difficult and dangerous domestic situation resulting from the extreme poverty experienced by her family.
+Our staff were able to give her the care she needed to begin rebuilding her life.
 Given a place in one of our schools, she was soon excelling.
 “I want to be a doctor”, she says, “I want to treat patients who need help like I did”.
 Jyothi graduated with distinction and is now studying sciences at college prior to doctor training.
 From destitution to top of the class!

 *this is a true story but with name changed and representative image used to protect the individual